-The purpose of this policy is to enhance the integrity of institutional research; the quality of UW's educational programs; the viability of UW's outreach mission, especially as it relates to information dissemination, and technology development and commercialization; and prevent a conflict of interest from harming UW and/or the employee.
+The purpose of this policy is to enhance the integrity of institutional research; the quality of the University's educational programs; the viability of the University's outreach mission, especially as it relates to information dissemination, and technology development and commercialization; and prevent a conflict of interest from harming the University and/or the Employee.
 This policy describes the requirement for reporting potential conflicts of interest or commitment and the institutional responsibility for evaluation and management of conflicts.